ejayynt/sterling-oak-ddq/README.md

 ## What I'd Improve With More Time

-- **PDF support** for both questionnaires and reference docs — most real compliance docs are PDFs
+- **PDF questionnaire parsing** — reference docs already support PDF, but parsing a PDF questionnaire into structured Q&A pairs would need layout-aware extraction
 - **Streaming answers** so results appear question by question instead of waiting for all of them
 - **Hybrid search** — combining vector similarity with BM25 keyword search would improve retrieval for exact acronyms and numbers
 - **Version history** — save timestamped snapshots so teams can compare answer sets across runs